 You could also include an extracurricular connection—like a coach, supervisor, club sponsor, or religious leader—to provide variety.
 It is a bonus if someone you ask has experience in your prospective major or planned career path, so they can provide additional insight in their letter.

-Quality is more important than quantity, so choose wisely and avoid asking for more recommendations than the application needs.
+Quality is more important than quantity, so choose wisely and avoid asking for more recommendations than the application requests.M Most selective colleges ask for one or two teacher recommendations and a counselor’s recommendation.
 Reread the criteria or specifics for each application to make sure you ask people who can fulfill the requirements.

 When Should You Ask?

 The relationships necessary for recommendations start earlier than the day you need your letters.
-Build academic relationships that can lead to strong recommendations and put in the effort to deserve a good letter, taking the time for teachers and counselors to get to know you personally.
+Build academic relationships that can lead to strong recommendations and put in the effort to deserve a good letter, taking the time so teachers and counselors can get to know you personally.

-However, many internships, jobs, specialized programs, early/dual education, and leadership opportunities (which you may want to pursue throughout high school) also require recommendation letters, so start thinking about them even earlier.
+Some internships, jobs, specialized programs, early/dual education, and leadership opportunities (which you may want to pursue during high school) also require recommendation letters, so start thinking about them even earlier.
 You may need them as early as your freshman year.But don’t forget that it’s about more than the recommendation letter itself.
 Do what you can to be the kind of student your teacher or counselor will want to write a letter for:

 - Ask for extra help when needed, or offer help to peers